sc44/Stream-Recorder/README.md

 - Selectable streams from history.
 - Media Player freely selectable (splayer.conf).
 - User Agent freely selectable (useragent.conf).
-- Keyboard shortcuts changeable (keyboard.conf).
 - Directories can be customized.
 - Color and font size can be changed.
 - Language in English and German.
 - and much more ...

-##### At first start Stream Recorder creates all directories and files.
+#### At first start Stream Recorder creates all directories and files.

 ![alt text](https://github.com/sc44/Stream-Recorder/blob/main/screenshot.png)